Dragon Quest Wars: Development

 Dragon Quest Wars was developed by Intelligent Systems as part of a collaboration between Nintendo and Square Enix for Intelligent Systems to design six video games for Square Enix on the DSiWare service.
 As with most other games in the Dragon Quest franchise, development on Dragon Quest Wars was supervised by Yūji Horii, while Akira Toriyama and Koichi Sugiyama fulfilled their respective duties as character designer and composer.
 Producer Taichi Inuzuka states that has long been his hope to create simulation game (strategy game) with Dragon Quest.
 The developers wanted to design a game to "convey the fun of simulation games and to provide a gateway to users who’ve never played simulation games."
 Intelligent Systems previously developed the Wars and Fire Emblem series for Nintendo.

 Reception

-Dragon Quest Wars received "generally favorable" reviews, according to review aggregator Metacritic.
+Dragon Quest Wars received "generally favorable" reviews, according to review aggregator platform Metacritic.

 1UP.com editor Justin Epperson described Dragon Quest Wars as a board game, going so far as to say he wishes it were a board game so it would be more entertaining.
 He added however that it was definitely worth the price.
 Wiiloveit.com offered a high recommendation with a 24/30, praising the "surprising amount of strategy", as well as the "robust" online mode which "[brought] the title to life".
 Dragon Quest Wars was nominated for Game of the Year by Nintendo Power, as well as DSiWare Game of the Year.